jsdelivrbot/openarch-d8/README.md

 * handle how filters collapse and stack!
 * remove table breakpoints, just use global bps.
 * fix spacing btw event title and body when no images
+* make sure all expandable headers are pspaced.
+* consider replacing or adding related events to event
+* clean up exposed form and dropdown

 #### ISSUES: